 - It’s important to remember that there are many options which can reduce or alleviate your symptoms.
 These include the supplementation of testosterone, oral medicines and psychosexual therapy.

 - Sexual difficulties should not be taboo, getting help when it’s required is as important to your recovery as any other aspect of care you receive.

-Sexual dysfunction is common among men (and women) living with and beyond cancer.
+Sexual dysfunction is common among men (and women) living with cancer and living beyond cancer.
 It’s important to acknowledge this in order to get the care and support you need to move forward.

 Here, Perci’s psychosexual therapist Dr. Isabel White and our cancer specialist nurse Johanna Bowie outline the sexual difficulties that can occur, plus ways to reduce or alleviate the symptoms post cancer treatment or surgery.